ifls/leveldb/doc/index.md

 ## Checksums

 leveldb associates checksums with all data it stores in the file system.
-There are two separate controls provided over how aggressively these checksums are
+There are two separate controls provided over how aggressively激进地 these checksums are
 verified:

-`ReadOptions::verify_checksums` may be set to true to force checksum verification of all data that is read from the file system on behalf of a particular read.
-By default, no such verification is done.
+`ReadOptions::verify_checksums` may be set to true to force checksum verification of all data that is read from the file system on behalf of代表？ a particular read.
+By default, no such verification is done. 默认不开校验

 `Options::paranoid_checks` may be set to true before opening a database to make the database implementation raise an error as soon as it detects an internal corruption.
+如果检测到数据破坏，尽快报错
-Depending on which portion of the database has been corrupted, the error may be raised when the database is opened, or later by another database operation.
-By default, paranoid checking is off so that the database can be used even if parts of its persistent storage have been corrupted.
+Depending on which portion部分 of the database has been corrupted, the error may be raised when the database is opened, or later by another database operation.
+By default, paranoid偏执 checking is off so that the database can be used even if parts of its persistent storage have been corrupted. 腐坏，堕落

 If a database is corrupted (perhaps it cannot be opened when paranoid checking is turned on), the `leveldb::RepairDB` function may be used to recover as much